COUN 500 - Orientation

 Hours: 3

-Theories and techniques of verbal, and nonverbal communication in the marriage relationship are studied.
+This course explores the theories and techniques of verbal and nonverbal communication in marriage and intimate relationships.
+Topics include helping clients identify and navigate barriers to effective communication, as well as developing strategies to foster healthy and supportive interactions.
 Prerequisites: COUN 516 and COUN 528.
 Corequisites: COUN 516 and COUN 528.

 COUN 514 - School Counseling and Development